 In the right situations grandparents can homeschool their grandchildren.

 Again, check what your state's laws are and then check these articles for some very helpful ideas:

 Be encouraged!
 There are so many more resources today than ever before.

-I've included my favorites all over this site.
-Be encouraged to use the search bar at the top of most pages or go to our search page here.
+Be encouraged to use the search bar at the top right of most pages.
 Otherwise use our contact form.
 I love to hear from our visitors.